mnot/I-D/draft-nottingham-http-availability-hints.md

 # Defining Availability Hints {#define}

-The specification for an availability hint applies to a single axis of HTTP proactive content negotiation; for example, that enabled by the `Accept-Encoding` request header field.
+An availability hint applies to a single axis of HTTP proactive content negotiation; for example, that enabled by the `Accept-Encoding` request header field.

-An availability hint specification needs to convey the following information:
+A specification for an availability hint needs to convey the following information:

 1. The definition of a response header field that describes the available responses along that axis of content negotiation.
+By convention, these header fields typically begin with "Avail-".

 2. An algorithm or guidelines for using that information to determine whether a stored response can be selected for a presented request (per {{Section 4.1 of HTTP-CACHING}}).